20000607-lxc/BERT-NER-Pytorch-master/README.md

 ### dataset list

 1. cner: datasets/cner

 2. CLUENER: datasets/cluener

 **note**: the official link is  https://github.com/CLUEbenchmark/CLUENERBut I didn't find the datset from the above link, instead, I download the cluener dataset from  https://github.com/liuyukid/transformers-ner

 3. conll2003_bio: datasets/conll2003_bio

-**note**: it's the BIO version of conll2003 dataset, but the `train.txt` file is too big, so I use `dev.txt` to do training and `test.txt` to do validation.
+**note**: it's the BIO version of conll2003 dataset.

+4. ontonote: datasets/ontonote

+**note**: the same with dataset used in [NAACL 2021] Better Feature Integration for Named Entity Recognition (In NAACL 2021)

 4. other datasets:

 conll2003: datasets/conll2003

 **note**: it's the BIESO version of conll2003 dataset, use it to test if this model is adaptable to other labeling style.
-I got low acc with this dataset for now.

 BTC and GUM: I didn't test them yet.